SloCompTech/deb-boot-setup/README.md

 # Boot setup utils

-This project enables you to configure device properties such as **hostname** using a file on `/boot` partition like you enable *ssh* or *wi-fi* on Raspberry Pi.
+This project enables you to configure device properties such as **hostname** using a file on *bootfs* partition (on RPi mounted to `/boot/firmware`) like you enable *ssh* or *wi-fi* on Raspberry Pi.

 ## Usage

-- Create `bootsetup` folder in `/boot` partition (only partition seen in Windows), here will reside all config files (Note: Some files may disappear during configuration process).
+- Create `bootsetup` folder in *bootfs* partition (only partition seen in Windows), here will reside all config files (Note: Some files may disappear during configuration process).
 - Configure different parameters, see [docs folder](docs).

 ## Installing